This post may contain affiliate links. Please read my disclaimer for more information.

 Built-in, conical burr grinders in espresso machines are built to grind for espressos.
 So your machine will have the perfect settings for the brew.

 Mastrena’s built-in grinder has its burrs right below the bean hopper.
-Unlike other machines, Mastrena is faster and grinds in seconds without creating much noise.
+Unlike other coffee brewer with grinder models, Mastrena is faster and grinds in seconds without creating much noise.

 Mastrena’s steaming wand steams and foams the milk automatically.